SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 It is important to note that a "grid search" can also be performed for model optimisation.
 This involves supplying discrete lists of hyper-parameters to the model, which will fit and evaluate every combination thereof.
 This is very computationally intensive if it is desirable to investigate large ranges of hyper-parameters, although it is more likely to find local optima (as the optimiser will search every possible combination instead of random increments within a range).

-After optimisation, I found that the best Random Forest Classifier model gave an accuracy of 79.4% on unseen test data.
+After optimisation, the best Random Forest Classifier model gave an accuracy of 79.4% on unseen test data.

 ### Final Thoughts

+I think this project provides an excellent starting point for those interested in Machine Learning.
+It encourages you to become familiar with core concepts, and allows you to gain an understanding of how relatively simple Machine Learning models function.
+Additionally, it highlights the importance of becoming familiar with the underlying dataset and identifying the merits of modelling/further research through visualisation.

+Additionally, this project demonstrates the importance of the quantity of samples and features.
+After researching a wide variety of notebooks on [Kaggle](https://www.kaggle.com/c/titanic/notebooks), I could not find a Machine Learning model that exceeded 83% test accuracy.